nytimes/nytcampfin/README.md

 NYT Campfin
 ==================

 A very basic Python client for the New York Times [Campaign Finance API](http://developer.nytimes.com/docs/campaign_finance_api).
 You'll need an API key, which should be set as an environment variable to run the tests.
-The client returns JSON only, not full Python objects.
+The client returns JSON only, not full Python objects, and attempts to implement each response in The Times' API.

 Install
 -------